CA-ma/address_book_challenge/README.md

 I would like to be able to create a contact for them in my address book."
 ```

 The scenarios of the feature test are straight forward to review as the Cucumber testing language, [Gherkin](https://cucumber.io/docs/gherkin/reference/), mimics natural language syntax and is easy to read.
-The Javascript step definitions that translate the Cucumber test requirements to JS methods, and supporting JS methods for those step definitions, are contained in [`/features/step_definitions/basic-steps.js`](/features/step_definitions/basic-steps.js) and [`/features/support/world.js`](/features/support/world.js).
+The feature test confirms that first one contact can be saved, and then another for a total of two saved contacts.
+The Javascript step definitions in [`/features/step_definitions/basic-steps.js`](/features/step_definitions/basic-steps.js) translate the Cucumber test requirements to JS methods. such as 'click on button' or 'fill in form field'.
+The step definitions are further defined by JS methods contained in [`/features/support/world.js`](/features/support/world.js) that execute the intended test step.

 ## Acknowledgements
 Thank you to [Craft Academy](https://craftacademy.se/) in Stockholm, Sweden for crafting this challenge.